amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 ```
 </br>

-## **11/7/2022; Annotation – RepeatMasker**
+## **11/7/2022; Feature Annotation (Part 1) – RepeatMasker**

 Once RepeatModeler2 is complete, we can move on to masking the genome with the RepeatModeler2 output information.
 Here, I will be following reccomendations from [Dr.Card](https://darencard.net/blog/2022-07-09-genome-repeat-annotation/) about how to comprehensively mask a genome with repeat sequences.
 There are four steps, and I am following [Dr. YiMing Weng's](https://github.com/yimingweng/Kely_genome_project/blob/main/note.md#09072022-1) four seperate scripts below.

 We will use the output of RepeatModeler2 to run RepeatMasker.
-Including the repeats from RepeatModeler2, I will use 4 different peices of evidence to mask the repeat regions for the genome: (1) mask the simple and short repeats, detected by RepeatMasker; (2) mask repeats based on existing databases (Repbase, Lepidoptera database); (3) mask genome based on the output of RepeatModeler2.
-Note that I used soft-masking for all the repeat regions to create the most inclusive gene model, without deleting uncertain regions.
+Including the repeats from RepeatModeler2, I will use 4 different peices of evidence to mask the repeat regions for the genome: (1) mask the simple and short repeats, detected by RepeatMasker; (2) mask repeats based on existing databases (Repbase, Lepidoptera database); (3) mask genome based on the output of RepeatModeler2; (4) calculate the percentage of hardmasking vs softmasking.
+Note that I used soft-masking for all the repeat regions.

 </br>

-## Step 1: Mask Simple Repeats
+## Step 1: Feature Annotation – Mask Simple Repeats

 ```
 cd /blue/kawahara/amanda.markee/insect_genomics_2022/aluna_annotation/repeat_masker